kyomu2010/todo-react-and-spring-boot/README.md

 # todo-react-and-spring-boot
-A simple todo managment app using React and Spring Boot
+A simple todo management app using React and Spring Boot